-Fees Earned or

-Name Paid in Cash \$ Option Awards 1 Total \$
+Fees Earned or Paid in Cash Option Awards 1 Total

+Name \$ \$ \$

-Cherie M. Fuzzell 16,000 8,400 24,400
+Cherie M. Fuzzell 16,000 9,760 25,760

-Philip H. Moise 16,000 8,400 24,400
+Philip H. Moise 16,000 9,760 25,760

-James V. Napier (retired June 2015) 2 58,000 58,000

-Parker H. Petit 16,000 8,400 24,400
+Parker H. Petit 10,000 9,760 19,760

-- 1. Each current director was awarded 4,000 stock options at fair market value on the date of grant pursuant to the terms of the 2011 Non-Employee Directors' Stock Option Plan.
+Each current director was awarded 4,000 stock options at fair market value on the date of grant pursuant to the terms of the 2011 Non-Employee Directors' Stock Option Plan.
 The amount reported is the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
-At December 31, 2015, Mr. Petit has an aggregate of 36,000 stock options outstanding, of which 30,000 are fully vested and exercisable; Ms. Fuzzell has a total of 17,000 options, of which 11,000 are exercisable; and Mr. Moise has a total of 13,000 options, 7,000 of which are exercisable. - 2.
-Mr. Napier was paid \$8,000 for board service until his retirement in June 2015, plus a \$50,000 payment earned under the Outside Directors' Retirement Plan, prior to such plan's termination in 2011.
+At December 31, 2016, Mr. Petit has an aggregate of 40,000 stock options outstanding, of which 34,000 are fully vested and exercisable; Ms. Fuzzell has a total of 21,000 options, of which 15,000 are exercisable; and Mr. Moise has a total of 17,000 options, 11,000 of which are exercisable.

 All non-employee directors have the same compensation plan.
 Non-employee directors earn \$8,000 per year plus a fee of \$2,000 per meeting of the Board of Directors.
 There is no additional compensation for serving on a committee of the Board of Directors.
 Total cash compensation for annual board service is capped at \$16,000 annually.
 Effective January 1, 1992, the company adopted the Outside Directors' Retirement Plan which provided for each non-employee director, upon resignation from the Board after reaching the age of 65, to receive a lump sum cash payment equal to \$5,000 for each full year of service as a director of the company (and its predecessors and successors) up to \$50,000.
 Effective March 1, 2011, the company terminated the Outside Directors' Retirement Plan and provided that the outside directors then serving would receive the retirement benefits to which they were entitled under the plan before it was terminated.
-At December 31, 2015 and 2014, we have accrued \$59,000 and \$125,000 respectively for future payments under the Outside Directors' Retirement Plan.
+At December 31, 2016 and 2015, we have accrued \$50,000 and \$59,000 respectively for future payments under the Outside Directors' Retirement Plan.
 Effective August 22, 2000, the company adopted a Non-Employee Directors' Stock Option Plan which provided for an initial grant to each director of 5,000 options to purchase common stock of the company and annual grants of 4,000 options on the date of each subsequent Annual Meeting.
 Options are granted at fair market value on the date of grant.
-The Non-Employee Directors' Stock Option Plan has expired and was replaced by the 2011 Non-Employee Directors' Stock Option Plan, the terms of which are identical in all material respects to the expired plan and which was approved by shareholders in 2011.
-In 2015, three directors received a grant of 4,000 options each on June 11, 2015, the date of the Annual Meeting of Shareholders.
+The Non-Employee Directors' Stock Option Plan has expired and was replaced by the 2011 Non-Employee Directors' to the expired plan and which was approved by shareholders in 2011.
+In 2016, three directors received a grant of 4,000 options each on May 26, 2016, the date of the Annual Meeting of Shareholders.